ChrstphrHll/npc_gen/students/Rossan Jonik.md

   int: 15
   str: 7
   wis: 12
-track: Exploration
-trait: I like to squeeze into small places where no one else can get to me.
-trait1: Impartial
-trait2: Unaggressive
 year: 3
+guild: Treskal
+partyID: 67
 ---
 # Rossan Jonik
 ---
 ### Description
 - 3rd year Halfling Artificer in Treskal
-- straight red hair that's hanging down to their back, Pale Green eyes, and Fair skin
+- straight red hair that's hanging down to their back, Hazel eyes, and Fair skin
 - Is Impartial and Unaggressive, and has Might as their ideal

 ### Organizations